Skip to content

 Module-Level Matrix

-TemplatesSupportedCustom directives are limited; dynamic prop names may warn or degrade
+SFC TemplateSupportedCustom directives are limited; dynamic attribute name expressions may trigger warnings or degrade

 Scenario Compatibility